Set goals that really take teams forward

 This could be the example of a manager from a cell phone manufacturer who wants to better convey the meaning of work to his employees:

-• Specific & measurable: „I take an hour for each of my employees every week."
+• Specific & measurable: “I take one hour each week for each of my employees.”

-• appealing: „By exchanging information more regularly with my employees, I will get to know them better and be able to respond better to their needs.”
+• Appealing: “Through more regular exchanges with my employees, I will get to know them better and be better able to respond to their needs.”

 If your goal meets these criteria, that’s a good thing.
 However, sometimes it is difficult to set such goals in a meaningful way.
 What could that be?